alexander1914/angularfire-firebase/angularfireapp/README.md

 # Installing the Firebase

     npm install firebase

     npm install -g firebase-tools

     firebase login - to create all process about login

-firebase int - to create set up about the firebase plataforms
+    firebase init - to create set up about the firebase plataforms

+# Running the firebase commands

+    firebase emulators:start --only firestore
+    firebase emulators:start
+    firebase emulators:start --only firestore --import test-data